kammitama5/kammitama5.github.io/_posts/2017-12-28-Thursday-December-28th.md

 ## So hopefully

 - In the New Year, you'll be seeing a steady stream of Python, Haskell and some C++.
+  The C++ is for algorithmic understanding and because it's challenging and forces you to think about things you don't have to in other languages.
+Function templating is so fascinating.
-  The C++ is for algorithmic understanding.
-The Python is the general language I'd like to train on (best for testing), but also Haskell (because I like it and the community, but I think it will take me longer to get better at writing code in Haskell).
+  Python is the general language I'd like to train on (best for testing), but also Haskell (because I like it and the community, but I think it will take me longer to get better at writing code in Haskell).
 - PureScript is in there somewhere; I don't think I'll be writing as much,